Who We Are

 Our Patient-Centered Services Include:

-Health Assessments • Physical Exams • Sick Visits • Treatment for Infections and Minor Injuries • Spiritual Support • Department of Transportation Physicals • Health and Wellness Education • Vaccines • Infectious Disease Treatment • Cardiac Monitoring and EKG • Chronic Disease Management • Nutritional Counseling • Oral Health and Education • On-Site Laboratory Services • Mental/Behavioral Health Services • Pain Management • Family Planning • Diabetes Prevention and Education • Rheumatology • Sports Medicine • At Home Sleep Studies • Addiction Counseling
+Health Assessments • Physical Exams • Sick Visits • Treatment for Infections and Minor Injuries • Spiritual Support • Department of Transportation Physicals • Health and Wellness Education • Vaccines • Infectious Disease Treatment • Cardiac Monitoring and EKG • Chronic Disease Management • Nutritional Counseling • Oral Health and Education • On-Site Laboratory Services • Mental/Behavioral Health Services • Pain Management • Family Planning • Diabetes Prevention and Education • Rheumatology • Sports Medicine • At Home Sleep Studies • Addiction and Recovery Counseling

 Impacting the Regional Economy through Direct and Indirect Resource Infusion